-- Investment values artificially inflated to increase fees based on net asset values. - Investments into related party products. - Outsourcing, servicing and leasing arrangements between related entities and products. - Individuals may be influenced to direct investments to specific securities. - Investment knowledge used by an individual employee to their own benefit (insider trading). - Intra month applications or withdrawals available to the Booster funds but not external investors may have a detrimental impact to external investors. - Internal trading between Booster funds which could be detrimental to one or other. - Other Booster funds may buy or sell units on the NZX Main Board at trading prices that may be a premium or discount to the unit price issued by the Manager. - Historic performance misrepresented to attract/retain investors. - Staff are inadequately resourced or trained to provide high level of service.
+- Investment values artificially inflated to increase fees based on net asset values, or to inflate historic performance to attract/retain investors. - Investment knowledge used by an individual employee to their own benefit (insider trading). - Intra month applications or withdrawals available to the Booster funds but not external investors may have a detrimental impact to external investors. - Internal trading between Booster funds which could be detrimental to one or other. - Other Booster funds may buy or sell units on the NZX Main Board at trading prices that may be a premium or discount to the unit price issued by the Manager.